 - Adjust your water heater.

 By lowering the thermostat on your water heater by ten degrees, you can save anywhere from three percent to five percent on costs.
-Properly insulating your water heater can bring an additional savings of four to nine percent.
+Properly insulating your water heater can bring an additional savings of four to nine percent on your heating bill.

 - Use curtains and blinds.